 If you replace the RCMP with a provincial police service, won’t we lose millions of dollars in federal funding?

-There is no guarantee that the federal government would continue to subsidize RCMP policing as much as they do now after the current contract expires.
-In fact, the subsidy could be eliminated completely.
+There is no guarantee that the federal government would continue to subsidize RCMP policing as much as they do now, or at all after the current contract expires in 2032.

 Would the cost of a provincial police service be downloaded onto municipalities?

-How can you ensure that the transition costs won’t balloon or that there won’t be service gaps that compromise public safety?
+If Alberta developed an Alberta Police Service, how can you ensure that transition costs would not balloon or that there would not be service gaps that compromise public safety?

 Where would the officers come from?
 What would happen to the RCMP officers that are currently working in Alberta?